 The oil and gas industry is among the most lucrative industries for high-paying jobs in the world.

-If you’re ever asking if integrated oil companies are a good career, the quick answer is…
+If you’re ever asking if oil & gas production is a good career path, the quick answer is…

 An absolute yes!

 This article will discuss the:

 - Best paying jobs in the integrated oil industry

 - What integrated oil and gas companies are

 - Companies in the integrated oil & gas production industry

 - Lastly, provide an answer to your question: “is integrated oil companies a good career?” or is oil & gas production a good career path?

 - 1 What Is an Integrated Oil and Gas Production Company?